14 Best Continuous Integration Tools in 2025

 • continuous deployment — a software release process that relies heavily on automated testing; each change must pass through all the stages of the software development life cycle

 CI/CD is a shorthand that conveys the aforementioned terminology with ease.
-And the phrase is in regular usage within the software realm.
+The phrase is regularly used within the software realm.

 The main idea of these concepts is that making constant adjustments to a software project will mean stricter error checking and unbridled improvements along the way.